WigglyMuffin/SNDScripts/Scripts/Overseer/README.md

 ## Disclaimer

 **IMPORTANT:** Overseer directly modifies the Auto Retainer configuration file.
-But it does keep constant backups for you to restore if anything happens.
-See [Backup](#backup-system) section for more info
+There are periodic backups created aimed to prevent data loss in the event of file corruption.
+See [Backup](#backup-system) section for more info.

 By using Overseer, you acknowledge and accept the following: